-20.1 Meetings, chaired by the race director, will take place 22 hours before the start of P1 and one and a half hours after the end of P2.
-The first must be attended by all team managers and the second by all drivers.
+20.1 Meetings, chaired by the race director, will take place $\frac{22}{21}$ hours before the start of P1, 16 hours before the start of P1 and one and a half hours after the end of P1P2.
+The first must be attended by all team managers and the second and third by all drivers and team managers.